Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Numerical experiments with synthetic data

-We also report in Figure \ref{fig:example_Boot_H1} results on the consistency of the bootstrap procedure under the hypothesis $H_1$ with two samples.
-From the distributions $a$ and $b$, we generate two random distributions $\hat{a}_n$ and $\hat{b}_m$.
-The value of the realization $\sqrt{n}(d_{\lambda}(\hat{a}_n,\hat{b}_n)-d_{\lambda}(a,b))$ is represented by the red vertical lines in Figure \ref{fig:example_Boot_H1}.
-Then, we generate from $\hat{a}_n$ and $\hat{b}_m$, two sequences of $M = 10^3$ bootstrap samples of random measures denoted by $\hat{a}_n^{\ast}$ and $\hat{b}_m^{\ast}$.
-We use again a kernel density estimate (with a data-driven bandwith) to compare the green distribution of $\rho_{n,m}(d_{\lambda}(\hat{a}^{\ast}_n,\hat{b}_m^{\ast})-d_{\lambda}(\hat{a}_n,\hat{b}_m))$ to the red distribution of $\rho_{n,m}(d_{\lambda}(\hat{a}_n,\hat{b}_m)-d_{\lambda}(a,b))$ displayed in Figure \ref{fig:example_Boot_H1}.
-The green vertical lines in Figure \ref{fig:example_Boot_H1} represent a confidence interval of level $95\%$.
-The observation represented by the red vertical line is consistently located with respect to this confidence interval, and the green density estimated by bootstrap captures very well the shape and location of the non-asymptotic distribution of Sinkhorn divergences.
+Let us now shed some light on the bootstrap procedure.
+The results on bootstrap experiments are reported in Figure \ref{fig:example_Boot_H1_one}.
+From the uniform distribution $a$, we generate only one random distribution $\hat{a}_n$.
+The value of the realization $\sqrt{n}(\WB_{p,\varepsilon}^p(\hat{a}_n,b)-\WB_{p,\varepsilon}^p(a,b))$ is represented by the red vertical lines in Figure \ref{fig:example_Boot_H1_one}.
+Besides, we generate from $\hat{a}_n$, a sequence of $M = 10^3$ bootstrap samples of random measures denoted by $\hat{a}_n^{\ast}$ (such that $n \hat{a}_n^{\ast}$ follows a multinomial distribution with parameter $\hat{a}_n$).
+We use again a kernel density estimate (with a data-driven bandwidth) to compare the distribution of $\sqrt{n}(\WB_{p,\varepsilon}^p(\hat{a}_n^{\ast},b)-\WB_{p,\varepsilon}^p(\hat{a}_n,b))$ to the distribution of $ \sqrt{n}(\WB_{p,\varepsilon}^p(\hat{a}_n,b)-\WB_{p,\varepsilon}^p(a,b))$ displayed in Figure \ref{fig:H1one5} and Figure \ref{fig:H1one20}.
+The green vertical lines in Figure \ref{fig:example_Boot_H1_one} represent a confidence interval of level $95\%$.
+The observation represented by the red vertical line is mostly located within this confidence interval, and the density estimated by bootstrap decently captures the shape of the non-asymptotic distribution of Sinkhorn losses.

 [1]{ {\begin{sideways}\parbox{0.3\textwidth}{ #1}\end{sideways}} }